s-ball/qtimgren/README.md

     qtimgren --lang=fr           # forces fr language
     qtimgren --lang=C            # forces native english language

+## Contributions

+Contributions are welcome, including translations or just issues on GitHub.
+Problems are expected to be documented so that they can be reproduced.
+But I only develop this on my free time, so I cannot guarantee quick answers...

-## Disclaimer: alpha quality
+## Disclaimer: beta quality

-It works, and is based on pyimgren which I have used for years.
-But corner cases like renaming files more than once or trying to rename back images with no registered original names need additional tests
+All functionalities are now implemented, and the underlying pyimgren module has been used for years.
+I trust it enough to handle my own photographies with it.
+Yet it still lacks a decent documentation, and has not been extensively tested

 ## License